bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 Module Types
 --------------

-The platform supports 4 types of modules:
+The system supports 4 types of modules:

 1. *Input-streaming* - handles external inputs, does data deduplication, transforms raw data to objects.